GSS-Cogs/family-trade/datasets/ONS-UK-trade-in-services-by-business-characteristics/spec.md

 I think these six data tabs can be combined into a single cube: 2016, 2016 Industry Totals, 2017, 2017 Industry Totals, 2018, 2018 Industry Totals.

 A possible dataset structure would be:
-Business size // Ownership // Industry // Direction // Data Marking // Value
+Business size // Ownership // Industry // Flow // Data Marking // Value

-The Industry Totals tabs have Ownership and Industry breakdowns and should have \'91Total\'92 for Business size.
+The Industry Totals tabs have Ownership and Industry breakdowns and should have Total for Business size.
-The year totals have Ownership and Business size breakdowns and should have \'91Total\'92 for Industry.
+The year totals have Ownership and Business size breakdowns and should have Total for Industry.

 #### DM Notes